Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode.md

 - BCU's existing custom message box for inspected `OK`/`OKCancel` message flows in dark mode.

 `NativeObjectListView` remains an ObjectListView subclass.
-In both builds it uses system contrast colors for selected rows and hyperlink cells.
+It uses system contrast colors for selected rows and hyperlink cells.
 On .NET 10, adapted ordinary Details lists also opt into implicit theming, repaint simple group-caption label rectangles after native drawing, and fill the